Published by Carl Hedinger. Last Updated on January 26, 2024.

 Near the end of our interview, Uli shared where the name “Weeping Radish” originated.
 Essentially, at a Bavarian Biergarten, they salt and dehydrate white radishes, making them “weep,” before being plated for you to enjoy.

 Before eating the radishes, you’ll dip slices of them in saltwater.
-The salt makes you quite thirsty and leads copious, responsible amounts of beer being consumed.
+The salt makes you quite thirsty and leads to copious, responsible amounts of beer being consumed.

 Weeping Radish Brewery Background